LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 In health information systems architectures with many different application systems, the application systems often use the same data on patients and thus store them redundantly in their own database systems.
 This means that there are copies of data (e.g., of patient name, patient diagnosis, laboratory findings) that represent the same information about one particular entity.
-We call these copies of the same data “duplicates.”
+We call these copies of the same data "duplicates."

 Obviously, these duplicates are supposed to be identical in all application systems where they are stored.
 In this case, we denote these duplicates as consistent.